18F/unit-testing-node/_pages/components/slack-client.md

 - [querystring](https://nodejs.org/api/querystring.html)
 - [url](https://nodejs.org/api/url.html)

-So let's start by adding the following `require` statements to the top of the
+So start by adding the following `require` statements to the top of the file:
-file:

 ```js
 var http = require('http');